coinhall/yacar/README.md

   verification_tx?: string | undefined;

   // Supply values, do not populate both static and dynamic amounts (see example below)
-  // Set the static amount of assets circ_supply?: string | undefined;
+  // Set the static amount of assets (after dividing the chain amount by 10^`decimals`) circ_supply?: string | undefined;
   total_supply?: string | undefined;